WYNY (AM)

-WYNY (1450 AM) is an American radio station licensed to serve Milford, Pennsylvania.
+WYNY (1450 kHz) is an American AM radio station licensed to serve Milford, Pennsylvania.
 The station is owned by Digital Radio Broadcasting, Inc.

 It broadcasts an adult contemporary music radio format.

 The station was assigned the call sign WYNY by the Federal Communications Commission (FCC) on August 22, 2011.

 History

 The station originally dates back to 2008 as WQCD.
 Its original airdate is 2011.

 On July 5, 2012, WYNY changed their format from country music to adult contemporary.

 On June 8, 2021, it was rebranded as "Lite 106.9".